kolbyn24/Notes/03 - Content/CobaltStrike.md

 ns1.domain.com

 ## Cloudfront Redirector
-If the fed lead has setup Cloudfront to use with your C2 listener, there have been issues where redirection works, but beacons show an error in the Teamserver output.
+If Cloudfront is use with your C2 listener, there have been issues where redirection works, but beacons show an error in the Teamserver output.
 The `metadata` block in the `http-get` profile configs has fixed this issue on multiple tests.
 ```text
 http-get {